There are no reviews yet

 We specialize in private, customized, one-on-one lessons.
 We assess the students needs and wants and create a personalized lesson plan for them.
 Group and perfromance based classes are also available to expand your lesson experience. (plenty of performance opportunities too!)

-Our instructors educational background can vary, but we have a six part interview process for all of our instructors that includes auditions and background checks.
+Our instructors educational background can vary, but we have a lengthy interview process that includes performace and teaching evaluations.
 Because all instructors on staff go through this process, we can guarantee a very high level of music education from any of our faculty.

 Not really only because it depends on the type of program and length of program you choose to enroll in.
 In any case, we wil help you pick the right program that suits your needs for educational goals, schedule, and budget.